turbaszek/aoc/README.md

 # Advent of Code - solutions

-This repo contains solutions to [Advent of Code](https://adventofcode.com) tasks, hopefuly resonable ones 🎄
+This repo contains solutions to [Advent of Code](https://adventofcode.com) tasks, hopefuly reasonable ones 🎄